ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 #### Configuring INT8 Export

 The arguments provided when using [export](../modes/export.md) for an Ultralytics YOLO model will **greatly** influence the performance of the exported model.
-They will also need to be selected based on the device resources available, however the default arguments _should_ work for most [Ampere (or newer) Nvidia discrete GPUs](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/).
+They will also need to be selected based on the device resources available, however the default arguments _should_ work for most [Ampere (or newer) NVIDIA discrete GPUs](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/).
 The calibration algorithm used is `"ENTROPY_CALIBRATION_2"` and you can read more details about the options available [in the TensorRT Developer Guide](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#enable_int8_c).
 Ultralytics tests found that `"ENTROPY_CALIBRATION_2"` was the best choice and exports are fixed to using this algorithm.

   - `workspace` : Controls the size (in GiB) of the device memory allocation while converting the model weights.